DagogoOrifama/Analysis-of-Clinical-Trials-using-PySpark-RDD-Dataframes-and-SparkSQL-on-Databricks/README.md

-# RDD, DataFrames, SQL, and Machine Learning Data Science Project

-This project involves data exploration and machine learning using RDD, DataFrames, SQL, and various machine learning models.
-It is structured into two main tasks and demonstrates comprehensive data analysis, preprocessing, and model development on the Databricks platform.

-## Task One: Data Exploration and Preparation

-### Description of Required Setup
-- Set up a Databricks account and created a cluster using the latest runtime.
-- Uploaded and unzipped datasets (`clinicaltrial_2021.csv` and `pharma.csv`) into the Databricks file system.

-### Data Cleaning and Preparation
-- Imported datasets into RDD and DataFrame formats.
-- Created views for SQL analysis.
-- Performed initial data cleaning to prepare for analysis.

-### Problem-Specific Implementations
-1. **Problem One**: Implemented solutions using RDD, DataFrame, and SQL to count unique IDs.
-2. **Problem Two**: Counted occurrences of each type using RDD, DataFrame, and SQL.
-3. **Problem Three**: Extracted and counted conditions from datasets using RDD, DataFrame, and SQL.
-4. **Problem Four**: Identified sponsors not associated with pharmaceutical companies using RDD, DataFrame, and SQL.
-5. **Problem Five**: Analyzed completed studies by month and year using RDD, DataFrame, and SQL.
-6. **Further Analysis**:
-    - Listed top 10 medications using RDD.
-    - Identified companies penalized for False Claims Act using DataFrame.
-    - Analyzed top sponsors not being pharmaceutical companies using SQL.

-## Task Two: Machine Learning Model Development

-### Setup Environment
-- Switched to Databricks Machine Learning platform.
-- Created a new cluster and Jupyter notebook for the project.

-### Importing and Description of Dataset
-- Uploaded `faultDataset.csv` containing sensor data from an industrial vibration sensor.
-- The dataset includes 20 sensor readings and a `fault_detected` column indicating machine faults.

-### Data Exploration and Cleaning
-- Imported the dataset into RDD and DataFrame formats.
-- Created views for SQL analysis.
-- Performed data exploration to evaluate minimum, average, and maximum values.

-### Data Preprocessing
-- Transformed data into a format suitable for machine learning using `RFormula`.
-- Split data into training and test sets.

-### Developing Machine Learning Models
-- Implemented five machine learning models: Decision Tree, Linear SVC, Logistic Regression, Random Forest, and Gradient-Boosted Tree.
-- Evaluated models using accuracy metrics.

-#### Decision Tree Classification Model
-- Achieved 95.55% accuracy with default hyperparameters.
-- Improved accuracy to 95.56% through hyperparameter tuning.

-#### Other Classification Models
-- Linear SVC, Logistic Regression, Random Forest, and Gradient-Boosted Tree models were implemented.
-- Gradient-Boosted Tree achieved the highest accuracy of 99.67%.

-### Data Privacy, Ethical, and Legal Issues
-- Used publicly available datasets licensed for educational and research purposes.
+# Data Exploration and Preparation Using RDD, DataFrames, and SQL

+This part of the project focuses on data exploration and preparation using RDD, DataFrames, and SQL.
+The goal is to perform extensive data analysis on clinical trial and pharmaceutical datasets to extract valuable insights.

+## Setup and Environment

+- **Platform**: Databricks
+- **Cluster**: Created using the latest Databricks runtime (Scala 2.12 and Spark 3.3.1)
+- **Datasets**: `clinicaltrial_2021.csv` and `pharma.csv`

+## Data Cleaning and Preparation

+1. **Uploading and Unzipping Datasets**:
+    - Uploaded `clinicaltrial_2021.csv` and `pharma.csv` to the Databricks file system.
+    - Unzipped the files using command line operations in Databricks notebooks.

+2. **Importing Data into RDDs and DataFrames**:
+    - Imported the datasets into RDDs using `sc.textFile`.
+    - Converted RDDs to DataFrames for easier manipulation and analysis.
+    - Created temporary views for SQL analysis using `createOrReplaceTempView`.

+## Problem-Specific Implementations

+### Problem One: Count Unique IDs
+- **Objective**: Determine the count of unique IDs in the dataset.
+- **RDD Implementation**: Used `map` and `count` functions to process the data.
+- **DataFrame Implementation**: Utilized `select` and `distinct` methods followed by `count`.
+- **SQL Implementation**: Executed SQL queries to count distinct IDs.

+### Problem Two: Count Occurrences of Each Type
+- **Objective**: Calculate the number of occurrences for each type of prescription.
+- **RDD Implementation**: Applied `countByValue` and sorted the results.
+- **DataFrame Implementation**: Used `groupBy` and `count` methods, then ordered by count.
+- **SQL Implementation**: Executed `GROUP BY` and `ORDER BY` SQL queries.

+### Problem Three: Extract and Count Conditions
+- **Objective**: Identify and count the unique conditions listed in the dataset.
+- **RDD Implementation**: Split conditions by commas, removed whitespace, and counted occurrences.
+- **DataFrame Implementation**: Used `withColumn`, `split`, and `explode` to handle conditions.
+- **SQL Implementation**: Created a lateral view with `explode` and `split` functions for counting.

+### Problem Four: Identify Sponsors Not Associated with Pharmaceutical Companies
+- **Objective**: Determine sponsors that are not pharmaceutical companies.
+- **RDD Implementation**: Mapped and filtered sponsors, excluding known pharmaceutical companies.
+- **DataFrame Implementation**: Filtered and grouped DataFrame by sponsors, excluding pharmaceutical companies.
+- **SQL Implementation**: Nested subqueries to exclude pharmaceutical companies and count remaining sponsors.

+### Problem Five: Analyze Completed Studies by Month and Year
+- **Objective**: Analyze the number of completed studies per month in a given year.
+- **RDD Implementation**: Filtered RDD for completed studies, extracted month and year, and counted by month.
+- **DataFrame Implementation**: Filtered DataFrame, extracted month, and grouped by month for counting.
+- **SQL Implementation**: Used SQL queries to filter by status and year, then grouped by month for counting.

+### Further Analysis
+- **Top 10 Medications**:
+    - **RDD Implementation**: Mapped interventions, counted occurrences, and displayed top 10.
+- **Penalized Companies**:
+    - **DataFrame Implementation**: Filtered DataFrame for False Claims Act violations, grouped by company, and counted occurrences.
+- **Top Sponsors**:
+    - **SQL Implementation**: Executed subqueries to list top sponsors not being pharmaceutical companies.

+## Data Visualization

+- Utilized Matplotlib to create visual representations of the results from the various analyses.
+- Plotted the distribution of completed studies, occurrences of conditions, and sponsor analysis.

 ## Conclusion

-This project demonstrates the use of RDD, DataFrames, SQL, and machine learning models for comprehensive data analysis and model development.
-The Gradient-Boosted Tree model achieved the highest accuracy of 99.67% for predicting machine maintenance needs based on sensor data.
+This task demonstrates the use of RDD, DataFrames, and SQL for comprehensive data analysis and preparation.
+The project successfully provided valuable insights into clinical trial and pharmaceutical data, showcasing the capabilities of Spark for large-scale data processing and analysis.

-For more detailed information, please refer to the project report included in the repository.